khromov/acf-local-json-manager/README.md

 # ACF Local JSON Manager
-Manages plugins that use ACF Local JSON
+Manages plugins and themes that use ACF Local JSON.

 Are you working multiple plugins and themes that utilize [ACF Local JSON](https://www.advancedcustomfields.com/resources/local-json/)?

-Since Local JSON files can only save in one place, there is an issue if multiple plugins try to hook on `acf/settings/save_json`.
+Since Local JSON files can only save in one place, there is an issue if multiple plugins/themes try to hook on `acf/settings/save_json`.
 (Any field groups that you edit will be saved to the last plugin that hooks on the filter.)
 That's the problem ACF Local JSON Manager tries to solve.